-Working with integrations can be challenging for any system, and working with a Digital Asset Management System (DAMS) is no different.
+Working with integrations can be challenging for any system, and working with a digital asset management system (DAMS) is no different.
 That’s why grant opportunities such as the Museums for America grant from the Institution for Museums and Library Services presents such an exciting opportunity.
-This grant is focused on simultaneously expanding learning experiences for the public, and enhancing collections stewardship, two actions that are greatly increased with the help of a DAMS and Collections Management System that share one database.
+This grant is focused on simultaneously expanding learning experiences for the public, and enhancing collections stewardship, two actions that are greatly increased with the help of a DAMS and a collections management system that share one database.
 A shared database eliminates the need for a separate integration protocol, releases museums from ongoing integration maintenance, and fulfills the spirit of grants such as the Museums for America grant, in addition to helping museum staff to share digital assets more easily.

 Conserving a classic work

 Protecting the objects in your collection is of utmost importance to any institution, and conservation efforts are critical in ensuring object safety into the future.
-If you’re interested in restoring priceless works so that they can be viewed by the public, or if you’re simply looking to keep your objects protected, you need to have access to the most up-to-date records on the object-of-interest at your fingertips.
+If you’re interested in restoring priceless works so that they can be viewed by the public, or if you’re simply looking to keep your objects protected, you need to have access to the most up-to-date records on the object-of-interest at your fingertips through conservation documentation software.
 See how the Metropolitan Museum of Art restored this 16th century Persian carpet after years of damage.

 Acquiring new works for your collection

-Collecting is one of the main features of many museums, and when a grant provides an institution with the opportunity to acquire a new object, a few pieces, or even an entire collection, it always provides an exciting opportunity for the museum to serve their audience in new ways.
+Collecting is one of the main features of many museums.
+When a grant provides an institution with the opportunity to acquire a new object, a few pieces, or even an entire collection, it always provides an exciting opportunity for the museum to serve their audience in new ways.
 See how the J. Paul Getty Museum and Los Angeles County Museum of Art worked together on one of their most exciting acquisitions in the last decade.

-Click below to download the Gallery Systems Annual Museum Grants Guides:
+Click below to download the Gallery Systems annual museum grants guides for 2018: